 One of the Reiki principles that holds a key to your healing and promotes your health and happiness is “Just for today be grateful”.

 If you’re a past Reiki Level One student you’re familiar with the principle of gratitude and have been encouraged to practice it in different ways.
-If you’re yet to learn Reiki you can still practice gratitude to increase your health and wellbeing.
+If you’re yet to learn Reiki you can still practice gratitude.
+Practising gratitude increases your health and wellbeing.

 – warm sunny weather

 – moments spent with loved ones

 – good health